 Exams: There will be 3 hour exams plus the final exam.
 The hour exams will consist of both routine problems similar to your homework assignment and problems which may require some thought.
 The final exam is a comprehensive unit final.
-Cheating on quizzes and exams will be severely penalized and will result in expulsion from the University with almost certainty.
+Cheating will be severely penalized and will result in expulsion from the University with almost certainty.

 Group Projects: There will be at least one group project.
 It may require some mathlab works.
 Your group assignment will be based on your academic standing in your recitation class.
+Two students per group as a general rule.
 Each group must work independently from other groups and other group's members.
 Shared presentation materials in any form with others will not be accepted, and all parties involved in violating this rule will be penalized severely and equally.
 Late projects will not be accepted.
 More information will be forthcoming when the projects are assigned.

 Gateway Exam: Every one must take the Gateway exam.
 You can do so with one in-class attempt and at most one on-line attempt per day during a designated period.
-Passing is to get 8 questions right.
+Passing is to get 6 questions right out of 7.
 Passing receives the full credit of 40 points.
-Having 7 right receives 10 points, and fewer than 6 right receives no credits.
-5 bonus points if you pass the in-class Gateway exam.
+Passing with the in-class attempt gets 5 bonus points.

 Grade: 100 points for each hour exam.
-100 total for all quizzes.
+100 plus total for all hand-in homework.
 20 for one project.
 40 for the Gateway exam.
 200 for the final exam.
 The standard numerical-to-letter-grade exchange table will be used for your end-term course grade.